 As you learn how to make coffee using Arabica beans, it’s important to keep in mind that grinding fresh is also a great way to boost your Arabica’s flavor quickly.
 You want to capture all the goodness in your cup, rather than let it dissipate into the air, and grinding right before brewing — rather than pre-grinding and storing in a bag — will help you maximize those results.

-Store your Arabica coffee beans more like fresh bread than dried beans — which is to say that while they look like non-perishable items, their flavor will drop off more noticeably over time.
+If you want to know how to store coffee beans, store your Arabica coffee beans more like fresh bread than dried beans — which is to say that while they look like non-perishable items, their flavor will drop off more noticeably over time.
 They like to be kept in a cool, dry place (not the refrigerator) and will perform better if you use them while they’re fresh.